 6. What is the best thing about working at SSES?

-SSES mixes endless disciplines in a unique blend of academic and entrepreneurial way.
+SSES mixes endless disciplines in a unique blend of the academic and entrepreneurial way.
 This setting allows us to continuously be exposed to different ecosystems, learning from and interacting with the best people from business and academia.

 7. What is your idea of perfect happiness?